alecthomas/entityx/README.md

 # EntityX - A fast, type-safe C++ Entity-Component system

-Entity-Component (EC) systems decouple entity behavior from the entity objects themselves.
+Entity-Component (EC) systems are a form of decomposition that completely decouple entity logic and data from the entity "objects" themselves.
 The [Evolve your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article provides a solid overview of EC systems.

 EntityX is an EC system that uses C++11 features to provide type-safe component management, event delivery, etc.

 ## Overview

+In EntityX data associated with an entity is called a `Component`. `Systems` use components to implement behavior and can utilize as many components as necessary.
+An `EventManager` allows systems to interact without being tightly coupled.
+Finally, a `World` object ties all of the systems together for convenience.

-In EntityX, data is associated with entities via components.
-Systems then use component data to implement behavior.
-Systems can utilize as many components as necessary.
-As an example, a physics system might need *position* and *mass* data, while a collision system might only need *position* - the data would be logically separated, but usable by any system.
+As an example, a physics system might need *position* and *mass* data, while a collision system might only need *position* - the data would be logically separated into two components, but usable by any system.
+The physics system might emit *collision* events whenever two entities collide.

-Finally, an event system ties systems together, allowing them to interact without being tightly coupled.
+## Tutorial

 ### Entities

-Entities are simply 64-bit numeric identifiers with which component data is associated.
+Entities are simply 64-bit numeric identifiers with which components are associated.
 Entity IDs are allocated by the `EntityManager`.
-Data can then be associated with an entity, and queried or retrieved directly.
+Components are then associated with the entity, and can be queried or retrieved directly.

 Creating an entity is as simple as: